Personal Loan Calculator

 This is the principal sum you intend to borrow.
 Personal loan amounts range from $1,000 to $100,000, depending on the lender and your creditworthiness.

-Be realistic about how much you need versus what you can afford to repay over time.
+Borrow what you need and can afford to repay.
 Borrowing too much creates financial strain, while borrowing too little might leave you short.

 2. 2